anvilresearch/connect-docs/configure.md

 ### Server

 #### issuer

 Fully qualified base uri of the authorization server; e.g., <code>https://accounts.anvil.io</code>

 #### port

 An integer value representing the port the server will be bound to, unless a <code>PORT</code> environment variable is provided.
 Defaults to <code>3000</code>.

 #### cookie_secret

+A string used for signing cookies.
+When you initialize a project, this value is generated for each of your environments.
+Treat it as confidential and always use separate values for each project and environment.

 #### session_secret

+A string used for signing session ID cookies.
+When you initialize a project, this value is generated for each of your environments.
+Treat it as confidential and always use separate values for each project and environment.

+#### client_registration

+Anvil Connect can be configured for three types of client registration: `dynamic`, `token`, or `scoped`, each being more restrictive than the previous option.
+The default `client_registration` type is `scoped`.
+For more details, see the section titled [Client Registration](#client-registration-1).

+#### trusted_registration_scope

+Trusted clients require additional scope to register.
+This can be configured with the `trusted_registration_scope` setting, which defaults to `realm`.

 ### Providers